Mo Farah: Supplement infusion 'not recorded properly by UK Athletics'

 UK Athletics staff may not have properly recorded an infusion of a controversial supplement for its star athlete Mo Farah, the BBC has learned.

-The infusion of the legal supplement L-carnitine, given to Farah in 2014 before a major race, is being probed by the US Anti-Doping Agency (Usada) to see if it broke rules on infusions.
+The infusion of the legal supplement L-carnitine, given to Farah in 2014 before a major race, is being looked at by the US Anti-Doping Agency (Usada) to determine if it broke rules.

 The infusion was carried out by UKA medics under instructions from Farah's coach Alberto Salazar, who has been under investigation by Usada and UK Anti-Doping (Ukad) since 2015.